A Benchmark for Point Clouds Registration Algorithms: The Datasets

-It has to be noted that the method we used is not an exact measure of the accuracy of the ground truth, since it is based on a heuristic.
-Instead, the reported value has to be considered as an upper bound to the value of the accuracy of the ground truth.
-While this solution is not optimal, it is, nevertheless, the best that can be done using only the data.
-An exact measure of the ground truth’s accuracy can be performed only with a direct analysis of the ground truth system, as it has been done by Pomerleau \etal{} \cite{Pomerleau2012}.
-Unfortunately, this it is not possible when using existing datasets.
+It is important to note that the method we used is not an exact measure of the accuracy of the ground truth, since it is based on a heuristic.
+Instead, the reported value has to be considered an upper bound to the value of the accuracy of the ground truth.
+While this solution is not optimal, it is, nevertheless, the best that can be done using the data alone.
+An exact measure of the ground truth’s accuracy can be performed only with a direct analysis of the ground truth measuring system, as it has been done by Pomerleau \etal{} \cite{Pomerleau2012}.
+Unfortunately, this is not possible when using existing datasets.
 Our method reports a value for the accuracy of the ground truth that is usually greater than the one reported by the original authors (when available).
-The reason is that, while the method employed by the original authors measure only the errors introduced by the ground truth system, our method is influenced also by the noise in the point clouds, since our evaluation uses the actual data.
+The reason is that, while the methods employed by the original authors measure only the errors introduced by the ground truth measuring system, our method is also influenced by the noise in the point clouds, since our evaluation uses the actual data.

 The accuracies evaluated with our method are reported in \cref{tab:accuracy}.
 As an example, Figure 2 depicts the ground truth evaluation for the TUM dataset.
-On the x axis we have the pairs of point clouds used by the benchmark, on the y axis the accuracy of the ground truth.
+On the $x$ axis we have the pairs of point clouds used by the benchmark, on the $y$ axis the accuracy of the ground truth.
 The red line is the mean of the ground truth accuracy, while the green area represents $\pm$ the standard deviation.
 The full data used for the evaluation of every dataset, along with the corresponding plots, are available on our repository (\url{https://github.com/iralabdisco/point_clouds_registration_benchmark)}.

 The datasets we used are described in the following sections.